communitiesuk/funding-service-design-frontend/README.md

     flask run

 A local dev server will be created on

     http://127.0.0.1:5000/

 This is configurable in .flaskenv

 You should see the following:

 ![Preview of the end result](https://user-images.githubusercontent.com/56394038/148535451-469d8fa4-2354-47a0-9d71-1052bfae78c4.png)

+# Pipelines

+Place brief descriptions of Pipelines here

+* Deploy to Gov PaaS - This is a simple pipeline to demonstrate capabilities.
+Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev and Test Only.

 ## Testing

-### Accessibility tests
-To run aXe accessibility tests in a development environment:
+To run all tests including aXe accessibility tests (using Chrome driver for Selenium) in a development environment run:

 ...on macOS